Why Strategic Marketing

 the customer market and competitive landscape, the Goal of Strategic Marketing

-(and the job of the Strategic message) is to maximize a firm’s positive differentiation
+(and of the Strategic message) is to maximize a firm’s positive differentiation

 over competitors in the eyes of its target market.
-It does this by answering 3 questions;
+It does this by answering these

 Most Businesses use Tactical Marketing

 Running an ad in the local newspaper … sending out an email or direct mail letter …